5 Hacks to Increase Team Productivity

 By eliminating unnecessary meetings, inbox clutter and disorganization, event planners will be able to build more productive companies that achieve more in less time.

-David Epstein is a Marketer for Bizzabo.
-Bizzabo helps organizers create successful events by empowering them to build amazing websites, sell tickets, grow communities, go mobile and maximize event experiences - using a beautiful, user-friendly platform.
-Bizzabo is used by thousands of conference organizers from around the globe and is often named as one of the most promising of Israel's startups.
+David Epstein is a Marketer for Bizzabo, which helps organizers create successful events by empowering them to build amazing websites, sell tickets, grow communities, go mobile and maximize event experiences.